-During our recent research on the current state of small businesses in 2019, one of the topics we focused heavily on was the marketing challenges and goals small businesses currently have for this year.
+During our recent research on the current state of small businesses, one of the topics we focused heavily on was the marketing challenges and goals small businesses currently have for this year.

 For this research, we reached out to 1,000 small businesses, with 100 or fewer employees and asked them what their biggest marketing challenges were and what goals they have for 2019, and this is what they had to say.